 Mahogony neck with vee-joint head connection.

-Swiss spruce with distinct bearclaw throughout the top and with grain character typical as is often found on Hauser I instruments.
-Elegant-shaped rosewood bridge.
+Swiss, bearclaw spruce with grain character typical as is often found on Hauser I instruments.
+Elegant-shaped rosewood bridge with bone front edge and back strips.
 Fine detail, 1937 Hauser pattern rosette and sage-coloured double purflings.

-Nicolo Alessi with creamy ivoroid buttons mounted on the rosewood-faced head
+Nicolo Alessi with creamy ivoroid buttons, Hauser-shaped engraved brass sideplates mounted on the rosewood-faced head

 All shellac french polished.

-By comparison with a Dean standard concert guitar, this is lighter in weight, deeper in air resonance and has a tone range that is a little different.
+This is distinctly different from Christopher's standard concert guitar and has close resemblance in feel and sound to the Hausers on which it is based.
+The air resonance is down near F and has a tone range that is a little different.
 The bass is profound, the centre is strong and the first string has a full, sweet and singing quality.
-It is already lovely to play and is sure to develop into a guitar of rare qualities.

 Christopher Dean - Click here to find out more about this maker